yarnoiser/cooperative/README.md

 # cooperative
 This README is a work in progress.

-Cooperative Multitasking for Chicken Scheme
+Coroutines and Finite State Machines for Chicken Scheme
-# cooperative
-Cooperative multitasking for chicken scheme using coroutines and finite state machines.

 ## Installing
-Run *chicken-install cooperative*.
+Run *chicken-install cooperative*
+(will work once egg is submitted).

 ## Usage
 ### \[procedure] (make-coroutine proc . args)